How to Unclog a Shower Drain

-If the boiling water and the hair in the drain removal methods do not work, mix 1/3 cup of baking soda with 1/3 cup of vinegar in a heat-resistant cup to make a DIY cleaning solution.
+If boiling water and removing the hair do not work, you may still have to figure out how to unclog a shower drain.
+To make a DIY cleaning solution, mix 1/3 cup of baking soda with 1/3 cup of vinegar in a heat-resistant cup.

 Remove the drain cover and pour in the solution, which will immediately start fizzing.
 Let it sit for at least one hour so the vinegar and baking soda can work.
 When the hour is up, run hot water down the drain to flush out the cleaning solution and any debris.

 A plunger can also clear shower drain clogs.
 Remove the drain cover and put the rubber cup of the plunger over the drain opening.
 Apply some petroleum jelly to the edge of the cup if you have trouble getting a good seal.
 Then run enough water in the shower stall to cover the lip of the cup.
 Move the plunger handle up and down rapidly to force out the clog.
 Run water in the shower to be sure the clog is gone before you replace the drain cover.